open/close all folders

 - Noodle Incident: In "Election," she not-very-subtly hints that she got rid of the person who used to be the hotel's manager before Mosbey by dumping him on a cargo ship to South America to spend the rest of his miserable life working in the copper mines.
 Fortunately for him, Moseby's position is a lot more secure.

 - Rich Bitch: Very selfish and spoiled, and tend to look down on lower-class people.

 - Right for the Wrong Reasons: She stopped believing Justin Russo from Wizards of Waverly Place was a doctor when he failed to offer medical help despite it not being the kind of doctor he was pretending to be.

-- Spoiled Brat / Spoiled Sweet: She used to be the latter trope, until the absence of her father among other things changed her.
+- Spoiled Brat: She used to be Spoiled Sweet, until the absence of her father among other things changed her.

 - Rich in Dollars, Poor in Sense: Poor London.
 The later seasons make this a lot worse.

 - Screw the Rules, I Have Money!: She seems to think that rich people are above the law.